Ho'oponopono and the Power of Forgiveness: What is it? How Does it Work?

-Humans have been separated by physical distance, linguistic barriers, differences in cultural and religious views, and social and economic inequality throughout human history.
-As a result, whenever one person presents a viewpoint, there is always another person who has the extremely opposite point of view.
+Physical distance, linguistic barriers, differences in cultural and religious views, and social and economic inequality throughout human history have separated humans.
+As a result, whenever one person presents a viewpoint, another person has the extremely opposite point of view.

 The expressions "thank you," "I am sorry," "please forgive me," and "I love you" are universally recognized as having high value and significance by people of virtually every cultural background.
 If that is even an idea as a collective mind (as Jung and many eastern cultures have speculated), then the power of Ho'oponopono may arrive from the sheer number of people all across the history of humanity who've already agreed that these ideas are valuable, crucial, and helpful to human civilization.
 So it will be the case if there is a collective consciousness.
 In this sense, Ho'oponopono may be delving into a level of consciousness that goes well beyond Hawaiian beginnings and into possibly every civilization that has ever been anywhere on the earth's surface.